SpartnerNL/Laravel-Excel/docs/getting-started/config.md

 #Config

-Laravel Excel includes several config settings for import-, export-, view-, CSV-specific settings, Use the artisan publish command to publish the config file to your project.
+Laravel Excel includes several config settings for import-, export-, view- and CSV-specific settings.
+Use the artisan publish command to publish the config file to your project.

     php artisan config:publish maatwebsite/excel